HEAT-Lab-BSU/ME-401-project2/README.md

 ---
 ## Purpose of This Repository

-This project serves as the **example and formatting reference** for the course.
+This repository serves as the **example and formatting reference** for the project.
 It demonstrates the expected depth of inquiry, documentation standard, and analytical structure — not a required topic or approach.

 **Student projects may address any comparable thermal-fluid system application**